-Kyle Sanderson Sopris Engineering, LLC Roman Gershkovich Open Studio Architecture till thought that if a shorter low-water mix is available, it would be a pleasant area for people to walk the dogs.
+Kyle Sanderson Sopris Engineering, LLC Roman Gershkovich Open Studio Architecture walk and dogs.

 Jay asked if the overe evergreens on the planting list.
-Julie replied that there are two tannenbaums that wing ow up to six feet tall that will be planted along the east side of the play area.
-She noted that there are overgreens planted elsewhere on the property, as well.
+Julie replied that there are two tannenbaums that with a wup to six feet tall that will be planted along the east side of the play area.
+She noted that there are over evergreens planted elsewhere on the property, as well.